unischolars blog

 Student Life And Graduates

 Student life at Al-Qarawiyyin blends traditional and contemporary experiences.
-The university creates an intellectual curiosity and spiritual growth environment, with students actively participating in academic and extracurricular activities.
+The university creates an environment of intellectual curiosity and spiritual growth, with students actively participating in academic and extracurricular activities.

 Campus Environment

-Centred around the historic mosque, the campus provides a serene and inspiring atmosphere.
+The campus, centred around the historic mosque, provides a serene and inspiring atmosphere.
 Students have access to modern facilities, including lecture halls, libraries, and research centres, while surrounded by the architectural splendour of the ancient city of Fez.

 Extracurricular Activities